kelloggm/checkerframework-gradle-plugin/README.md

 The plugin attempts to automatically configure the Checker Framework on both Java 8 and Java 9+ JVMs, following the [best practices in the Checker Framework manual](https://checkerframework.org/manual/#javac).
-In particular, it will:
+In particular:
-* only apply the Java 8 annotated JDK if both the JVM and target versions are 8
+* If both the JVM and target versions are 8, it applies the Java 8 annotated JDK.
-* use the ErrorProne Javac compiler if the JVM version is 9+ and the target version is 8, if the Checker Framework version is >= 2.11.0
+* If the JVM version is 9+ and the target version is 8 (and the Checker Framework version is >= 2.11.0), use the Error Prone javac compiler.
-* use the `--add-opens` option to `javac` if the JVM version is 9+
+* If the JVM version is 9+, use the `--add-opens` option to `javac`.

 ### Other options